razerofficial/UnityNativeChromaSDK/README.md

 * Note: Visit the [Chroma Animation Guide](https://chroma.razer.com/ChromaGuide/) to find the latest supported plugin for Chroma RGB.

 * Note: This version of the Unity plugin is deprecated.

-See [Unity_SampleApp](https://github.com/razerofficial/Unity_SampleApp) for the latest Unity plugin.
+* Note: Go to [Unity_SampleApp](https://github.com/razerofficial/Unity_SampleApp) for the latest Unity plugin.

 # UnityNativeChromaSDK - Unity native library for the ChromaSDK